Floods

 Due to risk of flooding, several bodies of water are subject to continuous monitoring.

-A body of water is flooded when its last measurement is above its minimum flood threshold (SIM).
-Click below to view the chart or hydrograph.
+A body of water is flooded when its last measurement is above its minimum flood threshold (SIM)

 Reference: Ministère de la Sécurité publique